DC801/BM-Badge/README.md

 ### Serial dialog

 Serial dialogs contain text meant to be shown via the serial console.
-They are called serial "dialogs" because they are similar to [dialogs](#dialog) in many respects, but they are made up of plaintext alone, and needn't be used for dialog specifically.
+They are called serial "dialogs" because they are similar to [dialogs](#dialog) in many respects, but they are made up of plaintext alone and needn't be used for dialog specifically.

 Found within a [serial dialog block](#serial-dialog-block).